albirrkarim/react-speech-highlight-demo/README.md

   <br/>

   Try to use Prefer or Fallback to Audio File see [AUDIO_FILE.md](AUDIO_FILE.md)

   or

   Try to setting the speech synthesis or language in your device.

   If you use smartphone (Android):

-1. Make sure you install [Speech Recognition & Synthesis](https://play.google.com/store/apps/details?id=com.google.android.tts)
+  1. Make sure you install [Speech Recognition & Synthesis](https://play.google.com/store/apps/details?id=com.google. android.tts)

   2. If step 1 doesn't work.
 Try to download google keyboard. then setting the Dictation language. wait a few minute  (your device will automatically download the voice), then restart your smartphone.

 </details>

 <br/>

 <details>
-  <summary>Why speech doesn't work for first played voice?</summary>
+  <summary>Why speech doesn't work for first played voice? (web speech synthesis)</summary>

   <br/>

   Your device will download that voice first. then your device will have that voice locally.

   Try to use Prefer or Fallback to Audio File see [AUDIO_FILE.md](AUDIO_FILE.md)

 </details>